Narcissistic Personality Disorder

 How is NPD diagnosed?

 Your healthcare provider will ask about your history.
-He will also ask if you have ever wanted to hurt yourself or others.
-Tell him if you have people in your life who support you.
-He will ask about your behaviors, feelings, and relationships with others.
+Your provider will also ask if you have ever wanted to hurt yourself or others.
+Tell your provider if you have people in your life who support you.
+Your provider will ask about your behaviors, feelings, and relationships with others.

 How is NPD treated?